hightemp/hightemp/awesome/awesome-symfony.md

   - Battle log: a deep dive in Symfony stack in search of optimizations 2/n https://jolicode.com/blog/battle-log-a-deep-dive-in-symfony-stack-in-search-of-optimizations-2-n
 - Остальное
   - A Year With Symfony https://matthiasnoback.nl/book/a-year-with-symfony/
+  - An introduction to Symfony | The foundation of modern PHP applications https://brunopaz.dev/blog/an-introduction-to-symfony/